GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 To accelerate the modernization of your website and make it a real PWA, we encourage you to be agile: launch feature by feature.
-First, research with your users what features would bring them most value, then deliver them with your designers and developers, and finally do not forget to measure precisely how much extra money your PWA generated.
+First, research with your users what features would bring them the most value, then deliver them with your designers and developers, and finally do not forget to measure precisely how much extra money your PWA generated.